 At present, the size of the midden mound has no parallel in Orkney.
 Although similar examples can be found elsewhere in Britain, these tend to be Bronze or Iron Age in date and associated with episodes of large-scale consumption.

-From what we know about the Ness of Brodgar, it may be the midden mound was similar – a monument to the feasting and conspicuous consumption that occurred on site and a highly visible symbol of the affluence and status of those involved.
+From what we know about the Ness of Brodgar, it may be the midden mound was similar – a monument to the feasting and conspicuous consumption that occurred on site.
+A highly visible symbol of the affluence and status of the participants.

 - Shepherd, A.N.
 (2016) Skara Brae life studies: overlaying the embedded images.
 In Hunter, F. & Sheridan, J.A. (eds) Ancient Lives: Object, People and Place in Early Scotland.
 Leiden: Sidestone Press.

 - Needham, S. and Spence, T. (1996) Refuse and Disposal at Area 16 East Runnymede.
 London: British Museum Press

 - Cummings, V. (2017) The Neolithic of Britain and Ireland.
 Routledge.